How to Read a Tag on Your Carpet like a Carpet Cleaner

 · W and S – wet and solvent.
 You can use either water or solvent, depending on the type of stain you want to remove;

-· X – vacuum only.
-The best is to avoid carpets with the X code as you can only safely vacuum them, leaving you with few options in case of a serious stain;
+· X – Vacuum only.
+It’s best to avoid carpets with the X code, limiting your options in case of a stubborn stain as they can only be safely vacuumed.

 · D – dry cleaning only.
 A carpet labeled with the D code can only be cleaned professionally, at a rug cleaner in NYC, for instance.